dajvisha/Elxloader/README.md

       }
   }
 ```
-Of course, the resolver for this would fo into the type of `Item` :
+Of course, the resolver for this would go into the type of `Item` :

 ```elixir
 object :item do